sad-sys/Trading_Game/README.md

-Creating a README file for your project is crucial for explaining what it does, how it works, and what technologies or skills are involved.
-Here's an example README in Markdown format for your C++ trading game project:

----

 # C++ Stock Trading Game

 This project is a console-based stock trading simulation game written in C++.
 It allows users to simulate buying and selling stocks based on historical data, manage a portfolio, and visualize their portfolio's value over time.